annabehling/functional_enrichment/README.md

 The following code utilises two routes of gene ontology (GO) functional enrichment analysis - [DAVID bioinformatics resource](https://david.ncifcrf.gov/summary.jsp "DAVID") and [topGO](https://bioconductor.org/packages/release/bioc/vignettes/topGO/inst/doc/topGO.pdf "topGO").

-DAVID - what it does (annotation, enrichment), what it takes as input (list, background(or not)), entry point to this code ... topGO - what it does (enrichment), what it takes as input, entry point to this code ...
+DAVID - what it does (annotation, enrichment), what it takes as input (list, background(or not)), entry point to this code ...
+topGO - what it does (enrichment), what it takes as input, entry point to this code ...

 ## Installation

-To install the required scripts, first clone the **DEA_and_fit** repository.
+To install the required scripts, first clone the **functional_enrichment** repository.
 ```
 git clone https://github.com/annabehling/functional_enrichment
 ```

-## Usage - DAVID functional enrichment
+## Usage - DAVID functional enrichment analysis

-To run the functions found in the file `DAVID_functions.R`, you will need a directory containing raw GO enrichment tables, downloaded from the [DAVID bioinformatics resource](https://david.ncifcrf.gov/).
+To run the functions found in the file `DAVID_functions.R`, you will need a directory containing raw GO enrichment tables, downloaded from the DAVID bioinformatics resource.

 Example files for DAVID GO term enrichment among Homeolog Expression Bias (HEBi) genes can be found in `files/DAVID_HEBi`.